-I like how Thinkific offers separate progress reports for the Groups.
-You can add Group Analysts who can manage the students and pull these reports.
+We like how Thinkific offers separate group progress reports.
+You can also add Group Analysts who can manage the students and pull these reports.

-So whether you want to have a Group at the organization level or team-level within an organization, you can do that.
+So whether you want to have a group at the organizational level or team level within an organization, you can do that.
 This makes Thinkific a stand-out option for selling courses to businesses and organizations.

-Another useful little feature is restricting community access to the students in specific Groups so that you can create exclusive discussion areas for each Group.
+Another useful little feature is restricting community access to the students in specific groups, which is useful for delivering cohort courses.